 Soffit lights helps provide additional security to your home as well as enhance its curb appeal.
 To avoid the mistakes mentioned above, we’ve summarized the best ways to install soffit lighting on the exterior of your home:

 The selection of the lights that you use is a critical choice for the final look of your home.
 You can pick a neutral color that blends in with your eaves so that you don’t even notice the lights during daylight.
 Or, go with more contrast using a black or brown that will stand out and look great any time of the day.

 It’s also a good idea to find lights that 1) make installation easy and 2) let you adjust the direction of the lighting and where most of the light hits the side of your house.

-We recommend the LED soffit lights that come in a variety of colors, have a junction box built into the fixture, and let you adjust the angle of the lighting too.
+See our DIY LED soffit light installation to see just how easy it is.
+There are lights that come in a variety of colors, have a junction box built into the fixture, and let you adjust the angle of the lighting too.

 Choose the bulbs carefully

 First off, it is important to choose the right bulbs when installing your exterior soffit lights, whether it’s for your landscape or for security.
 LED soffit lights are quite common not only because of their aesthetic quality but also of their efficiency.
 Compared to other light bulbs, LED soffit lights allow you to save energy up to 90 percent, making it beneficial both to the environment and to your pocket.

 As we mentioned before, you can get a variety of brightness levels and angles of illumination when purchasing your lights.

 For a taller home, narrow lights that cast light farther can be required to illuminate more of the wall.
 For a single story, a wider light often looks better, depending on the height of your landscaping.